Suitability of laser surgery

 - You suffer from a disease or are using medicine which could influence the healing of a wound.
 Certain conditions such as autoimmune disorders (ex. lupus, rheumatoid arthritis) and immune deficiency disorders (AIDS), diabetes and some medicine (steroids) may slow recovery after laser surgery.

 - You are actively involved in contact-sports such as boxing or wrestling, where damage to the eye area is common.
-Epi-LASIK is recommended in such cases.
+SMILE or ASA procedures are recommended in such cases.

 Other risk factors: